nrgrotty/neurons-agentic-workflow/README.md

     LANGSMITH_PROJECT

 ### Run
-- `poetry run python ./main.py`
+- `poetry run python ./main.py` in 1 terminal
-- You can access the docs through the browser
+- `poetry run streamlit run frontend.py` in  another terminal

 ## To deploy
 This repo is synchronized with a service in Render.
 The configuration is found in render.yaml.